 ● Metastatic tumors

-Gamma knife surgery is not recommended for the following groups of patients:
+Gamma knife treatment is not recommended if one of the following conditions exists:

 ● Patients with a lesion or tumor bigger than 4 cm in diameter